K-9 Unit

 Officer Matt Susnis and his partner Riggs (Labrador Retriever) are assigned to the Investigations Division’s drug unit.
 Riggs is a single-purpose police K-9 trained to detect illegal narcotics.
 He assists with traffic stops and the department’s proactive enforcement of drug laws along with warrant sniffs at residences.
 Single-purpose narcotics dogs have outstanding focus and excel at their jobs since all their training is focused on one task.
 Riggs joined the Naperville Police Department in 2022.

 The K-9 teams spend a considerable amount of time training to maintain their proficiency.
-The initial training consists of a rigorous 10-week program that not only prepares them for the jobs listed above, but also in how to work together as a team.
+The initial training consists of rigorous multi-week program that not only prepares them for the jobs listed above, but also in how to work together as a team.
 After the initial training, the teams engage in formal bi-monthly training, which helps keep the team sharp.
 There are also countless hours of extra training time that these partners engage in to hone and master their craft.
 All the teams are ILETSB certified, which is an annual procedure.

 In addition to their work responsibilities, the K-9 officers are also heavily involved in the community, as they often make public appearances and give presentations to a variety of community groups.
 The K-9s are valued members of our family here at the Naperville Police Department and offer us another means to help keep our residents and community safe!